Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 I was completely taken aback by all he was saying because nobody had ever spoken to me like that.

-Nobody had ever seen potential in me or said that I even had mental potential – except in the area of sports.
+Nobody had ever seen potential or genius in me or said that I even had mental potential – except in the area of sports.

 At the end of the evening, Paul invited everyone to join him on the other side of the Island at six o’clock every morning for an exercise session and a lecture.
 So, I did.
 In fact, I went each day for the next few weeks to learn everything I could from him.
 One morning, Paul mentioned that he was leaving and returning to California.
 I knew that this man had inspired me more than anyone else had ever done before, and that I needed to ask his advice on how I could possibly become a teacher if I had learning disabilities and couldn’t read or speak clearly.
 His advice was not what I expected.
 He said that I would be wise to say these words to myself each day: “I am a genius and I apply my wisdom.”